Mexico-US, Serbia-EU Border Lives and Works

 Author Information

-Marina Lazetic is the director of programs at the Center on Forced Displacement at Boston University and a PhD candidate at the Fletcher School, whose research focuses on civil society response to migration and securitization of borders.
+Marina Lazetic is the director of programs at the Center on Forced Displacement at Boston University and a PhD candidate at the Fletcher School at Tufts University.
+Her research focuses on civil society's response to migration and forced displacement, border regimes, and practices of migration securitization.

 Carrie J. Preston is a professor of English and Women’s, Gender, & Sexuality Studies and associate director of the Center on Forced Displacement at Boston University.
 Her current writing advocates for the field of critical forced displacement studies as a rubric for understanding art and activism in an age of global mobilities.